ApproxEng/approxeng.input/src/docs/index.rst

     - Version 1.0.5 adds support for the Wii Remote Pro from Nintendo - I'd have added the WiiMote at this point as well but my cheap clone was dead on arrival...

+    - Version 1.0.6 was a minor tweak to fix some of the internals

+    - Version 1.0.7 adds support (pending documentation!) for the WiiMote controller, contributed once again by Keith Ellis!
+It also adds controller disconnection detection, enabling :ref:`example_failover` .

 Supported Controllers
 ---------------------